 Pumpkin Juice Recipe

-Naturally, the main ingredient in this Pumpkin Juice Recipe is pumpkin, in particular canned pumpkin puree.
+Naturally, the main ingredient in this Pumpkin Juice Recipe is pumpkin, in particular, canned pumpkin puree.
 To put a fall or Halloween spin on the recipe, I decided to go for a spice mix as well to bring out those cozy fall vibes.
 To make it drinkable, I used apple cider (non-alcoholic) and peach nectar as the base to make it beautifully thick and creamy.
 This pumpkin juice recipe is only 4 ingredients (if you include the spice blend as 1), and can be easily whipped up on the stove top and served iced or hot.

-The main reason behind heating the pumpkin juice is so that the mixture becomes lovely and thick.
+The main reason for heating the pumpkin juice is so that the mixture becomes lovely and thick.
 It will take some time to cool down, however, if you do want it iced, but I feel like the heating method brings out the best results for the consistency of the drink.

 I love the flavor combination of this pumpkin juice recipe.
-There is just enough sweetness in the drink without it being too sweet, and enough spice mix to make it really feel like a feel good fall drink.
-This would be great to serve at a Harry Potter themed Halloween party, or as tasty beverage for any party.
+There is just enough sweetness in the drink without it being too sweet, and enough spice mix to make it really feel like a feel-good fall drink.
+This would be great to serve at a Harry Potter themed Halloween party, or as a tasty beverage for any party.
 I didn’t try this, but I’m sure you could add your favorite liquor as well to make it adult friendly!

 Want more Recipes to Serve this Fall or Halloween?